bartoszlenar/Validot/docs/DOCUMENTATION.md

   - To move it to the upper level, and to the nested level (but e.g. different branch), combine the two methods described above.
     - Passing `<<Test` would go two levels up and then step into `Test`
     - Going up always stops at the root level, so don't worry if you put too many of `<`.
-      - This wouldn't result with exception, but it could be very misleading if you use such [specification](#specification) in another specification.
+      - This wouldn't result with an exception, but it could be very misleading if you use such [specification](#specification) in another specification.
 Please be careful because Validot won't warn you about this problem.

 | Current path | WithName parameter | Final path |
 | - | - | - |